majormilan/cobolweb/README.md

 ```

 This will:
-- Stop the cobolweb service
+- Stop the cobweb service
-- Disable the cobolweb service
+- Disable the cobweb service
 - Remove the binary from `/usr/local/bin`
-- Delete the config file from `/etc/cobolweb`
+- Delete the config file from `/etc/cobweb`
 - Remove the systemd service file from `/etc/systemd/system`
 - Reload systemd